Last Updated: December 23,2010 10:20AM

 This only applies when searching for URL vulnerabilities on websites which may yield a good chance to obtain credit card information including contactless cards.
 If you are familiar to programming using Perl, Python, C/C++, SQL, or Java etc. you can easily create your own "vulnerability scanner" application, or a hacking script.
 Better yet, you can search perl-based scripts from the internet like most script kiddies would do.
 Legacy systems are still being used by some merchants online and therefore easier to spot vulnerabilities.
 Remember that 7/11 credit card heist I just mentioned?
 Hackers used SQL Injection to compromise database.

-This is an RF reader model from Motorola XR400 series used
+This is an RF reader model from Motorola XR400 series used by Chris Paget in his RF hacking demo in New York. |

 This is electronic pickpocketing.
 With the help of a cheap card reader either concealed in your body, or in a small netbook bag., a software, a wireless device, that receives the captured data, AND a few minutes walk at a crowded downtown area (although you can do it with your own contactless credit card for experimental purposes), you can be an electronic snatcher in no time.